9 Minute Read

-We recommend keeping your monthly mortgage payment to 25% or less of your monthly take-home pay.
+I recommend keeping your monthly mortgage payment to 25% or less of your monthly take-home pay.
 For example, if you bring home $5,000 a month, your monthly mortgage payment should be no more than $1,250.
-Using our easy mortgage calculator, that means you can afford a $210,000 home on a 15-year fixed-rate loan with a 20% down payment.
+Using our easy mortgage calculator, you'll find that means you can afford a $211,000 home on a 15-year fixed-rate loan with a 20% down payment.

-With a conservative monthly mortgage payment, you’ll have room in your budget to cover additional costs of homeownership, like repairs and maintenance, and save for other financial goals, like retirement.
+With a conservative monthly mortgage payment, you’ll have room in your budget to cover additional costs of homeownership, like repairs and maintenance, while saving for other financial goals, including retirement.

 5. How much should you save for a down payment?

-We recommend putting at least 10% down on a home, but 20% is even better because then you don’t have to pay private mortgage insurance (PMI).
+I recommend putting at least 10% down on a home, but 20% is even better because you won’t have to pay private mortgage insurance (PMI).
 PMI is an extra cost added to your monthly payment that doesn’t go toward paying off your mortgage.